 The Southern University at Shreveport Office of Student Activities and Services is a viable and integral part of the University's student life.
 It provides the general student body, faculty and staff, and surrounding communities an opportunity to experience a unique facet of academic pursuit by providing cultural, social, and educational activities.
-These services are conducive to the learning, social interaction, and experiences of the student while matriculating at Southern University at Shreveport.
+These services are conducive to the learning, social interaction, and experiences of the student while matriculation at Southern University at Shreveport.
 The Office of Student Activities and Services includes cultural and student life, student government, clubs and organizations and student publications.
-The Office of Student Activities and Services is housed on the second floor of the Johnny L. Vance, Jr. Student Activity Center.
+The Office of Student Activities and Services is housed in the Johnny L. Vance, Jr. Student Activity Center.